-In addition to the above, with respect to the development services provided to NPI by the Company, in 2019, 2018 and 2017, the Company recorded revenues totaling to \$2.9 million, \$1.2 million and \$0.4 million, respectively.

-The adjustments mostly represent royalty commissions earned by NPI on games developed and provided by the Company, whereby the Company's share of the underlying results are higher than 50%.
+In addition to the above, with respect to the development services provided to NPI by the Company, in 2020, 2019 and 2018, the Company recorded revenues totalling to \$4.4 million, \$2.9 million and \$1.2 million, respectively.
+The adjustments mostly represent royalty commissions earned by NPI on games developed and provided by the Group, whereby the Group's share of the underlying results is higher than 50%.

 As of December 31, 2018, the Company had an outstanding amount of approximately \$1.1 million held by Pollard on behalf of NPI to be used as a restricted deposit to establish a bonding facility to secure performance and payments bonds with respect to NPI's prospective and existing contracts with the New Hampshire and North Carolina lotteries.
 As of December 31, 2019, the restricted deposit increased to an outstanding amount of \$2 million.
-The change in the restricted deposit amount was to secure a bid bond with respect to a new Request for Proposal with the Ohio lottery.
+The increase in the restricted deposit amount was to secure a bid bond with respect to a new Request for Proposal with the Ohio lottery.

+As of December 31, 2020, the restricted deposit increased to an outstanding amount of \$3.8 million.
+The increase in the restricted deposit amount was to secure a performance bond with respect to NPI's new contract with the AGLC lottery.